qheilmann/CommandAPI-docs/docs/en/internal/brigadier-plus-commandapi.md

 public static CommandSender getBukkitCommandSenderFromContext(CommandContext cmdCtx);
 ```

-Briefly, here's what each of these functions do (you can view the JavaDocs for more information):
+Briefly, here's what each of these functions do (you can view the Javadocs for more information):

 | Method                                | Description                                                                                                                                |
 |---------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|